-- a completed Common Application and all supporting documents must be received by December 1.
+- a completed application to the University and all supporting documents must be received by December 1.
 A high school profile should also be submitted along with the high school transcript.

-- address the questions specific to the Combined Program in Dental Medicine on the Common Application by January 1.
+- address the questions specific to the Combined Program in Dental Medicine by December 1.

 - two additional letters of recommendation, received by December 1.
 Recommendation form can be found below.

 As part of the review process applicants must also demonstrate maturity and a strong commitment to the dental profession.